Çiçek Hatun: Early years

 The origins of Çiçek are controversial.
 Serbian, Greek, Venetian or French origins are attributed to her.

+She was captured in Constantinople on 29 May 1453, during the Ottoman capture of the city.

+Many boys and girls were captured in to slavery in the Ottoman Empire during the fall of Constantinople, also by the Sultan himself, and according to Nicolas de Nicolay, slaves were displayed naked at the city's slave market, and young girls could be purchased.

+After her enslavement, Çiçek Hatun was given as a concubine to Sultan Mehmed II.

-According to some, she was born into a family of Turkish converts and she was the sister of Ali Bey.
-She married Mehmed at Constantinople and gave birth to her only son Cem on 22 December 1459.
+She gave birth to her only son, Şehzade Cem, on 22 December 1459.
 According to Turkish tradition, all princes were expected to work as provincial governors as a part of their training.
 After the death of Cem's older brother in 1474, Şehzade Mustafa, he was assigned as the governor of Konya and Çiçek accompanied him.

 Exile

 At Egypt

 After Cem's first defeat in the succession war following his father's death in 1481, the prince, Çiçek Hatun, and the rest of his household took refuge with the Mamluk Sultan in Cairo.
 Of all the members of Cem's household, Çiçek Hatun was his most devoted ally.
 Gedik Ahmed Pasha, who had been a tutor to Cem, failed to supply the prince with the support he confidently accepted his challenge to the enthronement of his older brother Bayezid.
 Although Cem was deserted by his tutor, he was well served by his mother Çiçek Hatun.